wildonion/gem/README.md

 A	    api.wildonion.app      directs to 68.183.137.154     3600
 A	    admin.wildonion.app    directs to 68.183.201.129     3600
 ```
 in the above records `wildonion.io` and `conse.app` are pointing to a same VPS but their (sub)domains are pointing to different VPS-es.

+finally run the followings:

 ```bash
 # -----------------------